-Software License Agreements - The Company has a perpetual, exclusive, non-transferable, non-sublicensable, worldwide, irrevocable, royalty-free sublicense to certain intellectual property and technology from the Parent (the LTX platform right-of-use software license), that was licensed to the Parent by BFILS.
-During the six months ended December 31, 2023, the Company had no contributions of additional capitalized cost related to the sublicensed right-of-use software license for the LTX platform.
+Software License Agreements - The Company has a perpetual, exclusive, non-transferable, nonsublicensable, worldwide, irrevocable, royalty-free sublicense to certain intellectual property and technology from the Parent (the LTX platform right-of-use software license), that was licensed to the Parent by BFILS.
+During the six months ended December 31, 2024, the Company had no contributions of additional capitalized cost related to the sublicensed right-of-use software license for the LTX platform.
+Additionally, the Company is a participant in Broadridge's SaaS software cloud license, for which it capitalized \$1,019 thousand of costs during the six months ended December 31, 2024.

 Administrative Fees Payable to an Affiliate - The Company pays administrative fees to an affiliate for further distribution to institutions such as banks, trust companies, third-party administrators, retirement plans, broker-dealers and registered investment advisers to perform certain services that the Company is contractually obligated to perform for the mutual fund families.
 The Company pays these fees related to its mutual fund processing business.
-As of December 31, 2023, the Company had a payable of \$41,221 thousand related to such fees.
+As of December 31, 2024, the Company had a payable of \$42,385 thousand related to such fees.

-Receivable from Affiliates, net - As of December 31, 2023, the Company had a \$1,394 thousand receivable from affiliates, net consisting of a \$561 thousand receivable related to billings for its mutual fund processing business, and an \$833 thousand receivable related to its operations outsourcing business, consisting of outsourcing receivables that will be collected by Broadridge on behalf of the Company and then remitted to the Company, net of outsourcing payables for payroll and accounts payable funded by Broadridge on behalf of the Company and subsequently reimbursed to Broadridge by the Company, and other services and allocations from other Broadridge wholly-owned entities primarily related to data processing, statements, customer statements and confirmation generation that are subsequently reimbursed to Broadridge by the Company, that are not settled net against the Company's operations outsourcing and LTX intercompany payables and do not qualify for netting under the Company's intercompany netting agreement with Broadridge.
+Receivable from Affiliate, net - As of December 31, 2024, the Company had a \$2,454 thousand receivable from affiliate, net related to its operations outsourcing business, consisting of outsourcing receivables that will be collected by Broadridge on behalf of the Company and then remitted to the Company, net of outsourcing payables for payroll and accounts payable funded by Broadridge on behalf of the Company, and other services and allocations from other Broadridge wholly-owned entities primarily related to data processing, statements, customer statements and confirmation generation that are subsequently reimbursed to Broadridge by the Company's operations outsourcing, mutual fund processing and LTX intercompany payables and do not qualify for netting under the Company's intercompany netting agreement with Broadridge.

-Receivable from Foreign Affiliate - As of December 31, 2023, the Company had a \$16 thousand receivable from a foreign affiliate related to its operations outsourcing business that is not settled net against the Company's operations outsourcing and LTX intercompany payables and does not qualify for netting under the Company's intercompany netting agreement with Broadridge.
+Receivable from Foreign Affiliate - As of December 31, 2024, the Company had a \$4 thousand receivable from a foreign affiliate related to its operations outsourcing business that is not settled net against the Company's operations outsourcing, mutual fund processing and LTX intercompany payables and does not qualify for netting under the Company's intercompany netting agreement with Broadridge.

-Payable to Affiliate - As of December 31, 2023, the Company had a \$6 thousand payable to an affiliate related to payroll and accounts payable funded by Broadridge for its LTX business, that is not settled net against the Company's operations outsourcing and mutual fund processing receivables and does not qualify for netting under the Company's intercompany netting agreement with Broadridge.
+Payable to Affiliates - As of December 31, 2024, the Company had a \$210 thousand payable to affiliates, consisting of a \$201 thousand payable related to payroll and accounts payable funded by Broadridge for its mutual fund processing business, and a \$9 thousand payable related to payroll and accounts payable funded by Broadridge for its LTX business, that are not settled net against the Company's operations outsourcing receivables and do not qualify for netting under the Company's intercompany netting agreement with Broadridge.

-Payable to Foreign Affiliate - As of December 31, 2023, the Company had a \$127 thousand payable to a foreign affiliate related to its operations outsourcing business that is not settled net against the Company's operations outsourcing and mutual fund processing receivables and does not qualify for netting under the Company's intercompany netting agreement with Broadridge.
+Payable to Foreign Affiliate - As of December 31, 2024, the Company had a \$149 thousand payable to a foreign affiliate related to its operations outsourcing business that is not settled net against the Company's operations outsourcing receivables and does not qualify for netting under the Company's intercompany netting agreement with Broadridge.